Design for Security – Why Proper Architecture Matters to ICS Security

 I wanted to take some time today and share with you my thoughts on fundamental ICS (cyber)security.

-A little history lesson in how things became to be
+A little history lesson in how things came to be

 When PLCs first started replacing the racks of relays that used to run the automation process, they weren't much more than that, a replacement for the racks of relays.
 A very compact and sophisticated replacement for relays though, that allowed to make changes without having to rewire half your plant and only took up a fraction of the control room space.
 The first PLC implementations were standalone islands of automation where you needed specialized "programming terminals" to connect to the PLC and make changes.